 - If she falls asleep in the car, she is very definitely not portable: curse.

 Pixie fell asleep close to town and I debated stopping on the pavement to quickly deal with the matter at hand… And then I bottled it for fear of my daughter being removed from my care when the nice Doctors were called to take me away.

 We continued our walk to our local Costa, and I continued to frantically think up a way to get the job done quickly, but without an audience.

-I zipped into the baby change loo and painstakingly – silently – cut every one of her nails, as deftly and stealthily as possible (being very careful to avoid putting my bum too close to the hand dryer, lest its din ruin my good work).
+I zipped into the baby change loo and painstakingly cut every one of her nails, as deftly and stealthily as possible (being very careful to avoid putting my bum too close to the hand dryer, lest its din ruin my good work).

 I continued to use that method until something changed and Pixie relented: shortly after I was able to cut all twenty of her nails, at home, with minimal fuss.
 She’s growing up.
 Sob.

-For the foreseeable, ie. for as long as I can get away with it, we’re back to plain nail trimming.
+For now, ie. as long as I can get away with it, we’re back to plain old orthodox at-home nail trimming.
 Here’s hoping Pixie’s fickle nature doesn’t extend to an irrational fear of the clippers – because if so, once the Magic Window ceases I will be in big trouble…